mo-ansab/mo-ansab/README.md

 Ethical Hacking | Cybersecurity

-I'm passionate about offensive security, automation.
+I'm passionate about offensive security.
 I believe in learning by doing and sharing what I learn with the community.

 ---